 A method called high performance liquid chromatography (HPLC) can show a high level of the suspected medicine in the urine.

-Treatment is to slowly decrease and eventually stop taking any corticosteroids.
+Treatment is to decrease and eventually stop taking any corticosteroids.
+This may be done slowly or quickly, depending on why you are being treated with corticosteroid.
 Do not stop taking any medicine without first talking to your provider.
-Suddenly stopping corticosteroids after taking them for a long time can result in a life-threatening condition called adrenal crisis.
+Suddenly stopping corticosteroids after taking them for a long time (usually more than 2 weeks) can result in a life-threatening condition called adrenal crisis.

-If you cannot stop taking the medicine because of disease (for example, you need steroids to treat severe asthma), follow your provider's instructions on how to reduce the possibility of developing complications, including:
+If you cannot stop taking the medicine because of disease (for example, you need glucocorticoid medicine to treat severe asthma), follow your provider's instructions on how to reduce the possibility of developing complications, including:

 - Treating high blood sugar with diet, oral medicines, or insulin.